Land Management & Trails Coordinator

 Do you want to serve communities while exploring a career in conservation?
 Through AmeriCorps, you have the opportunity to grow your skills, improve people’s lives, and protect the amazing natural world of Western North Carolina.

 Conserving Carolina leads two conservation-focused AmeriCorps programs in Western North Carolina: Project Conserve and Summer of Service.
-Project Conserve members dedicate themselves to a full-time, 11-month service term (with some exceptions).
-Project Conserve positions are available at 14 conservation organizations throughout Western North Carolina.
-The 11-month terms serve from October 1, 2022 to August 31, 2023.
+Project Conserve members dedicate themselves to a full-time, 6-month.
+Project Conserve positions are available at 2 conservation organizations throughout Western North Carolina.
+The 6-month terms serve from February 1st, 2023 to July 31, 2023.

 In addition to the Conserving Carolina AmeriCorps positions, there are opportunities at a total of 12 conservation partners in WNC.